 Who are some of the top NFT creators?

-In 2021, some of the top-selling NFT creators were:
+Some of the top-selling NFT creators are:

 - Beeple (formally known as Mike Winkelmann)

 - Slimesunday (formally known as Mike Parisella)